Skip to content

 Making the app

-• Import section: here all the files with the factory functions and filter functions are imported.
+• Import section: here all the files with the factory functions are imported.
 Example:

 js